stanulilic/stanleyulili.com-old/_posts/2020-02-07-how-to-install-nodejs-and-npm-on-windows.md

 ## Running Node.js Code on Windows
 There are two ways to run Node.Js code:
 - Node.js REPL
-- Executing Node.js scripts on command line or terminal
+- Executing Node.js scripts on Powershell or Command Prompt

 ### Node.js REPL
 REPL stands for Read-Evaluate-Print-Loops.
 It is a console, just like the browser console that allows you experiment with JavaScript code.